 Polar Bear Swim in Vancouver

 The English Bay Polar Bear Swim is one of the longest-running events of its kind in the world.
 In 1920 it started with less than a dozen swimmers and in recent years it has had over 2500.
 In 2020, in fact, they set a new Vancouver record with an estimated 45,000 people attending and over 7,000 registered swimmers.

-In years when the live event doesn’t get cancelled due to pandemics, the swim takes place at English Bay Beach which is located not far from the corner of Denman Street and Davie at 1790 Beach Avenue.
+Unfortunately, the in-person event was cancelled in 2021 due to COVID-19, and a virtual event took place instead.
+In normal years, the swim usually takes place at English Bay Beach which is located not far from the corner of Denman Street and Davie at 1790 Beach Avenue.

 Vancouver’s Polar Bear Swim is a free event.
 Both swimming participants and onlookers however are encouraged to bring a donation of cash or non-perishable food items benefiting the Greater Vancouver Food Bank.

 What Happens at the Polar Bear Swim?

 On New Year’s Day in years without a pandemic, thousands of people usually gather at English Bay Beach in Vancouver’s West End in the early afternoon.
 Rain or shine, crowds of Vancouverites show up to either take part in or watch a crazy Canadian tradition.
 Everyone is dressed warmly, many have cameras, some are in costume and about two thousand or so arrive with swimsuits underneath their clothes.

 Soon after 2 o’clock Polar Bear Swim participants typically begin to get ready.
 Winter clothing gets peeled off, skin starts to appear and people slowly make their way to the starting line.
 While holding on to participants’ towels and clothing, friends and family members compete for viewing positions and get their cameras set.
 Costumes get their final touches.

 At 2:30 pm, after a brief official welcome, a horn blasts and the English Bay Polar Bear Swim begins.